Over the last 10 years, we’ve made thousands of design edits to our site.

 And we never lost any content again.

-In this article, we’re going to teach you exactly how we update our theme regularly while retaining all our customisations.
+In this article, we’re going to teach you exactly how to update WordPress theme without losing customization.

 Note: If you’re looking to understand how to update a normal theme, i.e, one without customisations, check out this article: Our Ultimate Guide to WordPress Updates.